pradeephubgit/questdb.io/docs/concept/geohashes.md

 :::info

-When querying geohash values over Postgres wire protocol, QuestDB always returns geohashes in text mode (i.e. as strings) as opposed to binary.
+When querying geohash values over Postgres wire protocol, QuestDB always returns geohashes in text mode (i.e. as strings) as opposed to binary

 :::